kyma-project/eventing-manager/README.md

 ## Get Started

 You need a Kubernetes cluster to run against.
 You can use [k3d](https://k3d.io/) to get a local cluster for testing, or run against a remote cluster.
+> [!NOTE]
-> **Note:** Your controller automatically uses the current context in your kubeconfig file, that is, whatever cluster `kubectl cluster-info` shows.
+> Your controller automatically uses the current context in your kubeconfig file, that is, whatever cluster `kubectl cluster-info` shows.

 ## Install